jordanthiel/reddit-karma-bot/README.md

 - The bot includes randomized delays and breaks to avoid detection
 - All actions are logged to the SQLite database for monitoring
 - The dashboard shows real-time data from the API
-- Make sure to comply with Reddit's terms of service and API guidelines
+- This does not comply with Reddit's terms of service and API guidelines so use at your own risk.
+I have not seen the bot get caught yet...

 ---

 ## 🚀 Next Steps